FAQ

 You can buy a Museumkaart at the Jewish Museum and Portuguese Synagogue ticket desk.
 It will get you into most Dutch museums free and you can use the card straightaway.

-Your ticket is valid for a month.
-With it you can visit each Jewish Cultural Quarter location within that month, all on the same day, or on different days.
+Your ticket is valid for a week.
+With it you can visit each location, which you bought a ticket for, once within that week, all on the same day, or on different days.

 No, no need.
 If you save your ticket on your phone or tablet we'll scan it at the entrance.